 Pada sampadi – If all the sixteen qualities of Doctor, patient etc explained above are present,

-Graha anuguna – If astrology is in favour of the patient
+Graha anuguna – If astrology is in favor of the patient

 Eka Doshaja – Disease due to only one Dosha